Working as a team to transform agriculture

 We also have an eye on carbon-smart innovations for the future.
 Our sustainability plan includes ambitious commitments to invest further in low-carbon fertilizers, which will dramatically reduce our direct and indirect greenhouse gas emissions.
 Nutrien is already one of the world’s largest producers of low-carbon ammonia – a journey we’ve been on for more than a decade.
 But we know we need to do more and we’re working together with other international leaders in this space to find new and innovative ways to do so.

-One of the most exciting examples is our collaboration with EXMAR, a leading player and innovator in the transportation of liquified gas products and one of our global ammonia shipping partners.
+One of the most exciting examples is our collaboration with EXMAR, a leading player and innovator in the transportation of liquefied gas products and one of our global ammonia shipping partners.
 Together, we are building a low-carbon, ammonia-fueled tanker ship, which has the potential to significantly reduce Nutrien’s maritime transportation emissions.
 Beyond that, this also creates a path forward for the maritime industry to use low-carbon ammonia.

 This past summer alone, we forged transformative new partnerships working with a group of more than two dozen international organizations on a joint study framework pursuing ammonia as an alternative marine fuel.
 In July, we also teamed up with the U.S. Department of Energy and other partners to explore flexible zero-carbon ammonia production.
 We’re proud to work with these partners to reimagine the global ammonia supply chain – and make it more sustainable.

 As the world faces a climate crisis, we have to remember that it affects all of us.
 Creating sustainable solutions, in agriculture and in any industry, cannot be up to a single country or company.

 We plan to forge even more partnerships in the months and years to come, and I urge my colleagues across the industry, and in our governments, to do the same.